Skip to main content

 About Yr Wyddfa

-Yr Wyddfa National Nature Reserve protects the summit area and upper slopes of Wales's highest mountain, Snowdon, rising to 1,085 meters above sea level in the heart of Snowdonia National Park.
-The reserve encompasses approximately 1,677 hectares of the most ecologically sensitive mountain terrain in Wales, including the summit cone, major ridges, and the glacial corries of Glaslyn and Llyn Llydaw.
-Despite being Britain's busiest mountain with over half a million visitors annually, the reserve supports nationally important assemblages of arctic-alpine plants and mountain breeding birds on its remoter cliffs and ledges.
+Yr Wyddfa National Nature Reserve protects the summit area and upper slopes of Wales's highest mountain, Snowdon, rising to 1,085 metres above sea level in the heart of Eryri (Snowdonia) National Park.
+[1] The reserve encompasses approximately 1,671 hectares of the most ecologically sensitive mountain terrain in Wales, including the summit cone, major ridges, and the glacial corries of Glaslyn and Llyn Llydaw.
+[2] Despite being Britain's busiest mountain with around half a million visitors ascending annually, the reserve supports nationally important assemblages of arctic-alpine plants and mountain breeding birds on its remoter cliffs and ledges.
+[3]

 Wildlife Ecosystems

 Peregrine falcons and ravens nest on the mountain's cliff faces, while choughs feed on the short turf of the upper slopes.
-Ring ouzels breed in rocky gullies above 500 meters, their melodious song carrying across the mountain on calm mornings.
-The Snowdon lily, found only on this mountain in Britain, clings to inaccessible ledges safe from sheep grazing.
-Feral goats roam the steeper slopes, while brown trout and Arctic charr inhabit the glacial lakes in the mountain corries.
+Ring ouzels breed in rocky gullies above 500 metres, their melodious song carrying across the mountain on calm mornings.
+The Snowdon lily (Gagea serotina), found only in Snowdonia in Britain, clings to inaccessible ledges safe from sheep grazing; the Welsh population may number fewer than 100 bulbs and is genetically distinct from alpine populations.
+[1] Feral goats roam the steeper slopes, while brown trout and Arctic charr inhabit the glacial lakes in the mountain corries.

 Flora Ecosystems

-The mountain supports Britain's most southerly populations of many arctic-alpine plants, with purple saxifrage, moss campion, and mountain avens clinging to base-rich cliff ledges above 700 meters.
-The Snowdon lily, found nowhere else in Britain and only in Snowdonia within the UK, grows on ledges of damp, north-facing cliff where it is safe from grazing.
-Montane heath of heather, bilberry, and crowberry covers the upper slopes between cliff and summit, with mat-grass and fescue grassland on exposed ridges.
+The mountain supports many arctic-alpine plants at some of their most southerly British locations, with purple saxifrage, moss campion, and mountain avens clinging to base-rich cliff ledges above 700 metres.
+The Snowdon lily (Gagea serotina), found only in Snowdonia within Britain and growing on just a few inaccessible sites in the national park, clings to ledges of damp, north-facing cliff where it is safe from grazing.
+[1] Montane heath of heather, bilberry, and crowberry covers the upper slopes between cliff and summit, with mat-grass and fescue grassland on exposed ridges.
 The corrie walls support rich fern communities including parsley fern, green spleenwort, and various clubmosses in sheltered, humid locations.

 Geology